Dox-Box/Juno3DEngine/README.md

     - Planet: Generally intened to be used for planets, or other large, massive objects, such as moons; this object will have an assigned gravitational influence determined by the gravity physics subsystem.

-    - Phy: Short for Physics script, this assigns physical properties to objects in the world, however, the interpreter is strict, and the number of Phy types and Object MUST MATCH or the engine will not have been given sufficient information to begin a simulation.
+    - Phy: Short for Physics scripting object, this assigns physical properties to objects in the world, however, the interpreter is strict, and the number of Phy types and Object MUST MATCH the number of objects or the engine will not have been given sufficient information to begin a simulation.
-    ( who wants an asteroid with no mass?)
+    ( who wants an asteroid with no mass, or linear/angular velocity?)

     - Light: This represents a light in the 3D world space.
-Currently, Juno 3D supports a single light source, but including more Lights will not affect the rendering.
+Currently, Juno 3D supports a limited number of light sources, as each light increases the rendering load per frame.

     - Skybox: This is the backdrop of the simulation, use a .png filepath here to change the background in the simulation.

+    - SkySphere: [experimental] will create a background in the shape of a sphere, useful for instances in space.